Biog of ED WILSON at his home site. Ed (formerly with the Daley-Wilson big band) - creates good arrangements for many styles and technical levels

 The IMSLP site is a real treasure trove of printed and recorded music (mainly of 'classical' composers) which is out of copyright.

-Kevin Hocking is a Melbourne-based pianist/conductor/arranger/composer who not only writes brilliantly for instruments, but also creates beautiful scores using voices, - either solo or in vocal groupings.
-He has re-orchestrated some of the G&S repertoire enabling performances using a much smaller orchestra than the original scoring.
+KEVIN HOCKING was a Melbourne-based pianist/conductor/arranger/composer who not only wrote brilliantly for instruments, but also created beautiful scores using voices, - either solo or in vocal groupings.
+He re-orchestrated some of the G&S repertoire enabling performances using a much smaller orchestra than the original scoring.

 In the days when radio and tv stations had their own in-house orchestras (Yes, Virginia, there was such a time!), there were many opportunities for composer/arrangers to perform their art.
 Graeme Lyall, Tommy Tycho, Julian Lee, Brian May and Kevin Hocking were prominent names of those days in Australia.
 Slowly, however, the musical scene has changed, and fewer and fewer resources are lavished on quality in-house-produced music.
 Most of the 'serious' music composition at the moment is for the concert hall, or film and tv soundtracks.
 This has seen the rise of composers such as Nigel Westlake, who is a composer highly regarded across many genres of music.

 Copyright Alan Bray - Windsongs Music Foundation 2020